 Universal Turing Machine

-Alan Turing invented the idea of a modern computer; a Universal Turing Machine in 1936.
+Alan Turing gave a purely abstract description of computers that he called a Universal Turing Machine in 1936.
 It consisted of an infinite loop of paper with instructions on it and a read/write/erase head.
 The instructions are divided into squares telling the machine what to do next.

 The trouble is that some programs never stop running – they do not halt.
 Everyone is familiar with the little green circle and the like that tells the computer operator that a program is loading or a page is being saved, etc..
 Sometimes the little circle halts and sometimes it does not in which case the operator just has to exit the program.
 The operator never knows if he should just wait a little longer or if waiting is pointless.